 "It's a good idea," said Del.
 Charles J. Ryan, D-Price George's, chairman of the House Appropriations Committee.
 "If we can pump some extra money out there, you get a few extra jobs."

-"Certainly any more work that comes out can't be too soon or enough," said Robert E. Latham, executive director of the Maryland Highway Contractors Association and the Marylanders for Efficient and Safe Highways (MESH).
+"Certainly any more work that comes out can't be too soon or enough," said Robert E. Latham, executive director of the Maryland Highway Contractors Association and the Marylanders for Efficient and Safe Highways.

-Latham said Maryland's highway contractors desperate for work are submitting bids 20 to 25 percent below the state's cost estimates, a fact not lost on Schurick.
+Latham said Maryland's highway contractors desperate for work are submitting bids 20 to 25 percent below the state's cost estimates.

-Elsewhere, one economist said he was intrigued with Schaefer's plan.
+Elsewhere, one economist said he was intrigued by Schaefer's plan.